Agent Orange: Ecological impact

-Dioxins from Agent Orange have persisted in the Vietnamese environment since the war, settling in the soil and sediment and entering the food chain through animals and fish which feed in the contaminated areas.
+Dioxins from Agent Orange have persisted in the Vietnamese environment since the war, settling in the soil and sediment and entering the food chain through animals and fish that feed in the contaminated areas.
 The movement of dioxins through the food web has resulted in bioconcentration and biomagnification.
 The areas most heavily contaminated with dioxins are former U.S. air bases.

 Sociopolitical impact

 American policy during the Vietnam War was to destroy crops, accepting the sociopolitical impact that that would have.
 The RAND Corporation's Memorandum 5446-ISA/ARPA states: "the fact that the VC [the Vietcong] obtain most of their food from the neutral rural population dictates the destruction of civilian crops ... if they are to be hampered by the crop destruction program, it will be necessary to destroy large portions of the rural economy – probably 50% or more".
 Crops were deliberately sprayed with Agent Orange and areas were bulldozed clear of vegetation forcing many rural civilians to cities.